Dimers on Riemann surfaces II: conformal invariance and scaling limit: Local to global

 since both terms are well approximated by the same expression defined in the right hand side of \eqref{limitEsp} with the same value of $r$ depending only on $\eps$.
 This proves \cref{P:localglobal} in the case $k =1$ as desired.

 For ${\mathsf{k}}>1$, we simply need to run the above argument by replacing $\ul_N$ by independent copies around small neighbourhoods of the punctures.
-As mentioned at the beginning of the proof, appropriate modifications of the good event $\cG, \cS$, $\cS'$, and the a priori bound \eqref{aprioriStep3'} completes the proof of \cref{P:localglobal}. \end{proof} \begin{proof}[Proof of \cref{thm:main_Temp_CRSF}] This follows from \cref{P:localglobal,thm:CRSF_universal}.
-For $\chi=0$ (torus and annulus), we are simply done using \cref{thm:CRSF_universal}.
+As mentioned at the beginning of the proof, appropriate modifications of the good event $\cG, \cS$, $\cS'$, and the a priori bound \eqref{aprioriStep3'} completes the proof of \cref{P:localglobal}. \end{proof} \begin{proof}[Proof of \cref{thm:main_Temp_CRSF}]Recall that \cref{thm:main_Temp_CRSF} contains 4 assertions: the Temperleyan CRSF on $\Gamma^\d$ has a scaling limit (in Schramm topology) under $\Pwils$; the limit does not depend on the sequence; it is conformally invariant; and a uniform bound on the exponential moment of the number of non-contractible loops under $\Pwils$ (implying the convergence of the Temperleyan forest under $\Ptemp$).

+The scaling limit under $\Pwils$ is the main point and it was proved in two parts, \cref{P:localglobal,thm:CRSF_universal}: (For $\chi=0$ (torus and annulus), we are simply done using \cref{thm:CRSF_universal}.
 In the remaining general case, one can apply \cref{P:localglobal} to first obtain convergence and conformal invariance of the skeleton.
 Conditioned on these branches the remaining manifold is divided into annuli.
-On each annulus, apply \cref{thm:CRSF_universal} to finish the proof. \end{proof}
+On each annulus, apply \cref{thm:CRSF_universal}.
+For the uniform bound on exponential moments, note that the skeleton can only create a bounded number of annuli.
+Therefore it follows directly from the corresponding bound in \Cref{thm:CRSF_universal} (or \cref{lem:non-contractible_cont}).
+Since $\frac{d\Ptemp}{d \Pwils} \propto 2^{K^\dagger}$, the scaling limit under $\Ptemp$ then follows (again \cref{lem:non-contractible_cont} proves that the number on contractible loops converges).

+The fact that the limit law does not depend on the sequence of approximation is an immediate consequence of the fact that, if we are given two sequences $(\Gamma_1^\d)_{\delta>0}$ and $(\Gamma_2^\d)_{\delta>0}$ satisfying the assumptions of Section \ref{sec:setup}, then the reunion of these two sequences also fulfills the same assumptions, therefore there cannot be two different limits.

+The conformal invariance of the scaling limit then follows from the fact that our assumptions are conformally invariant (\cref{lem:conf_inv_assumption}) and that conformal maps are compatible with the topology of convergence (\cref{rmk:schramm}). \end{proof}